 Below are some of the common signs and symptoms of anaphylaxis.
 The symptoms of anaphylaxis can vary.
 Some people’s reaction begins slowly, but in most cases, they appear rapidly and abruptly.
 The most severe and life-threatening symptoms are difficulty breathing and loss of consciousness.
 Please note that mild or moderate signs and symptoms of an allergic reaction do not always precede anaphylaxis.

-One of the symptoms of anaphylaxis is a shock.
-A person that is having an allergic reaction will immediately go into shock because of the drastic changes that they are experiencing in their body.
-It is important to be wary of their facial expressions and body movements.
+One of the symptoms of anaphylaxis is shock.
+A person with an allergic reaction will immediately go into shock because of the drastic changes they are experiencing in their body.
+It is essential to be wary of their facial expressions and body movements.

 A person going through anaphylaxis might experience an altered mental status as a symptom of a severe case of an allergic reaction.
 Because of the rapid drop in heart rate and blood pressure, the weakened body and brain might affect their mental state.

 • Casualty may become very anxious and have a great sense of fear

 The casualty may feel anxious and scared during an allergic reaction.
 It is normal and should not be a cause of panic.
 In this situation, it helps to be empathetic and knowledgeable about anaphylaxis management.

 • Difficulty breathing, or shortness of breath and gasping